Positive Christmas news expected in Marks & Spencer figures

 Morrisons and Sainsbury's report on Tuesday and Wednesday respectively and are set to show a mixed performance, according to Shore Capital.

-It is forecasting a resurgent Morrisons to post like-for-like sales up by between 0.25% to 0.75%, but Sainsbury's is set to have lost out to rival Tesco with third quarter sales falling by up to 1%, or flat at best.
+It is forecasting a resurgent Morrisons to post like-for-like sales up by between 0.25% and 0.75%, but Sainsbury's is set to have lost out to rival Tesco with third-quarter sales falling by up to 1%, or flat at best.

 Mr Black said Sainsbury's is "one of, if not the, prime 'victim' of any shopping shifts into a recovering Tesco".